 Get involved with local organisations

 Participating in social activities or volunteering for charities is a good way to spend your leisure time.
 You can offer your help for any social causes like planting trees, animal welfare, helping people with handicaps, or participating in other social awareness programs.
-What is important to you?
-Do something about it.
 This will not just improve your exposure to the world, but also help build your character.

 It isn’t the be-all and end-all